BencePasztor/next-blog/README.md

 # Next Blog

 ## About
-This practice project is a simple, minimalistic blog application that has an admin panel for managing the articles and the users.
+This practice project is a simple, minimalistic blog application, that has an admin panel for managing the articles and the users.

 The admin panel can be reached at **/admin**.
 The test user is "test@test.hu" and the password is "testpassword".
 There are some preuploaded articles and the data for the test user in the seed.sql and some preuploaded images in the /images folder

-To try the application navigate to the directory of the project and run:
+To try the application, navigate to the directory of the project and run:

     docker-compose up --build